David-Ramalho/LLM-Fine-tuning/README.md

 ## License

 MIT — use freely, adapt for your own projects.
-If you build something with it, feel free to open an issue and share what you made.
+If you build something with it, feel free to share what you made.
+Let's build together!